Sasakawa USA Forum

 - Content and citations within submissions must be formatted per the Chicago Manual of Style.

 - Those eligible authors whose work is selected to appear in the Forum will receive a modest honorarium.

 - Submissions are welcome from current graduate degree students in both masters and doctoral programs as well as young professionals who are recent master’s degree graduates.
-If you have received your PhD. or have been out of school for more than 5 years, please contact Associate Program Officer Troy Robinson about submission to Sasakawa USA Forum’s Commentary & Analysis
+If you have received your PhD. or have been out of school for more than 5 years, please contact Associate Program Officer Adam Morrow about submission to Sasakawa USA Forum’s Commentary & Analysis

 - Forum submissions must be no shorter than 1,500 words and no longer than 2,000 words.
 The word count does not include the title, abstract, author biography, or footnotes.

 To submit an article for consideration for Emerging Voices, please contact Associate Program Officer Adam Morrow.